itsvivekmandal/interviewHint/react_questions.md

-# Top PHP Interview Questions and Answers 🚀
+# Top React Interview Questions and Answers 🚀

 ### 1. What is Ract?